skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

-  This argument specifies the target temperature in unit of K.
+  This argument specifies the target temperature in the unit of K.

 \

 - **coupling_strength** *(double)* - Default: *None*

-  This argument specifies coupling strength which indicates frequency of oscillation of the thermostating particles. coupling strength is typically related to the highest vibrational mode frequency of given system.
+  This argument specifies the coupling strength which indicates the oscillation frequency of the bath particles.
+  The coupling strength is typically related to the highest vibrational mode frequency of a given system.
 The unit is cm :sup:`-1`.
   **coupling_strength** or **time_scale** should be set and only **coupling_strength** or **time_scale** can be set.

 \

 - **time_scale** *(double)* - Default: *None*

-  This argument specifies coupling time scale in unit of fs.
+  This argument specifies the coupling time scale in the unit of fs.
   When **time_scale** is given as :math:`t`, **coupling_strength** set to :math:`1/t`.
   **coupling_strength** or **time_scale** should be set and only **coupling_strength** or **time_scale** can be set.